History of Mauritius in Timeline

 1959: Harold Macmillan's "Wind of Change Speech"

-In 1959, Harold Macmillan made his famous "Wind of Change Speech", acknowledging that the best option for Britain was to give complete independence to its colonies.
+In 1959, Harold Macmillan made his "Wind of Change Speech", which acknowledged that the best option for Britain was to give complete independence to its colonies.

-From 1960 to 1980, historic homes in Mauritius, known as campagnes, disappeared at alarming rates due to political, social, and economic changes.
+Between 1960 and 1980, the historic homes of the island's high grounds, known locally as campagnes, disappeared at alarming rates in Mauritius.

 In 1961, a Constitutional Review Conference was held in London, establishing a programme of further constitutional advance.